$U_A(1)$ symmetry restoration at high baryon density: Topological susceptibility

-The above conclusion also applies to the NJL model at quark level.
+The aforementioned conclusion also applies to the NJL model at quark level.
 In the three-flavor NJL model~\cite{Klevansky:1992qe}, the $U_A(1)$ symmetry is broken by a six-quark interaction with a coupling constant $K$.
-Under the $U_A(1)$ transformation, it is direct to derive the topological charge~\cite{Fukushima:2001hr}
+Under the $U_A(1)$ transformation, the topological charge can be directly derived~\cite{Fukushima:2001hr}

 with all possible products of six quark fields at space-time point $x$.
-The corresponding Feynman diagrams for the condensate sector $\chi_C^{(i)}$ and meson sector $\chi_M^{(i)}$ of the susceptibility $\chi$ are shown in the right panel of Fig.\ref{fig1}.
-In comparison with the left panel, the diagrams in the NJL model are very similar to that in the quark-meson model: the meson condensates $\langle\phi_a\rangle$ (dashed lines) become now the quark-antiquark condensate $\langle\bar q q\rangle$ and $\langle\bar s s\rangle$ (closed quark propagators at $0$ or $x$), and the mesons (solid lines) are constructed by quarks via random phase approximation~\cite{Klevansky:1992qe} at order $\mathcal O(1/N_c)$ (double lines).
-Since the susceptibilities in the two models have the same structure, we obtain again the conclusion that, the $U_A(1)$ symmetry breaking can only be restored by pure baryon density effect.
+The corresponding Feynman diagrams for the condensate sector $\chi_C^{(i)}$ and meson sector $\chi_M^{(i)}$ of the susceptibility $\chi$ are shown in the right panel of Fig. \ref{fig1}.
+In comparison with the left panel, the diagrams in the NJL model are very similar to that in the quark-meson model: the meson condensates $\langle\phi_a\rangle$ (dashed lines) now become the quark-antiquark condensate $\langle\bar q q\rangle$ and $\langle\bar s s\rangle$ (closed quark propagators at $0$ or $x$), and the mesons (solid lines) are constructed by quarks via random phase approximation~\cite{Klevansky:1992qe} at order $\mathcal O(1/N_c)$ (double lines).
+Given that the susceptibilities in the two models have the same structure, we again conclude that the $U_A(1)$ symmetry breaking can only be restored by pure baryon density effect.
 The detailed calculation on the $U_A(1)$ symmetry at finite temperature in the NJL-type model can be seen in Ref.\cite{Fukushima:2001hr,Fukushima:2001ut,Costa:2002gk,Costa:2003uu,Costa:2004db,Costa:2005cz,Chen:2009gv,Brauner:2009gu,Contrera:2009hk,Ruivo:2011fg,Ruivo:2012xt,Xia:2013caa,Cui:2021bqf}.